Homeless man accused of slitting woman’s throat after she let him into her home to shower - NewsBreak

 The investigation started just before 5 p.m. on Sunday Feb.
 6 when officers responded to 850 South West Temple Street after receiving information about a woman bleeding heavily.

 Paramedics transported the victim to a local hospital in critical condition where she received emergency surgery.
-Doctors upgraded the victim’s condition to critical but stable.Prosecution responds to Josh Duggar defense team’s request for new trial
+Doctors upgraded the victim’s condition to critical but stable.Attempted homicide leads to one arrest in Bradford County

 The victim told SLCPD she let Jones, who she described as being homeless, inside her home so he could shower.